artainmo/obsidian_cv/README.md

 Add pictures from obsidian to the website via the 'makefile'.

 ## Custom domain
-I registered a custom domain at [hello.cv](https://www.hello.cv/).<br>
+I registered a custom domain at '[hello.cv](https://www.hello.cv/)'.<br>
-On hello.cv I added one DNS record type A for 'tainmontarthur.cv' at '185.199.108.153' with auto TLS.<br>
+On 'hello.cv' I added one DNS record type A for 'tainmontarthur.cv' at '185.199.108.153' with auto TLS.<br>
 I added another DNS record type A for 'www.tainmontarthur.cv' at 'tainmontarthur.cv' with auto TLS.<br>
 I went on github pages settings of this repository, added the custom domain, and enforced HTTPS.<br>
-Lastly, I changed the 'url' and 'baseulr' in _config.yml.
+Lastly, I changed the 'url' and 'baseulr' in '_config.yml'.